Ethanolargo/bjj-notes/README.md

 I pre-wrote descriptions for common techniques, so the app matches the move name and fills in the details automatically.

 This was a personal project I built to practice React Native, data handling, and basic mobile app flow.
 It’s not meant to be a polished production app.

+This is a very small video demo: https://youtube.com/shorts/tw3HPX41Jkc